f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **memory platform-used**

-This represents the amount of F5OS platform memory that is in use.
+Memory used by F5OS platform services, in bytes (excludes memory allocated for hugepages).
 It is not uncommon for this utilization to be high, as F5OS will pre-allocate much of its memory.
 As an example, in the CLI output below from an r5900 the **platform-total** is represented in raw Bytes as **16107667456** or ~15 GB.
 A little over half of that memory **platform-used 8910950400** is in use by F5OS.

 .. code-block:: bash